WerkAG/ESP32Radio_PCB_v3.1/README.md

 ## Printed Circuit Board for the [ESP32Radio-V2 from Ed Smallenburg](https://github.com/Edzelf/ESP32Radio-V2)

 Updates:
-- 2023-06-13, PCB v3.1 Rev C assembled with all SMD parts will be available in two weeks.
+- 2023-06-13, PCB v3.1 Rev C assembled with all SMD parts will be available by request very soon.
 - 2022-11-06, PCB v3.1 Rev C

  ** **